For Students

 - Be in good academic standing, with a GPA of 3.0 or higher

-You must also complete a minimum of 9 units, each of which must be taken for a letter grade.
-Those courses must be:
+- Complete a minimum of 9 units, each of which must be taken for a letter grade.

-- The required core course: PB HLTH 207: Transforming Food Systems: From Agroecology to Population Health (3 units, taught each fall)
+- Complete the required core course: PB HLTH 207: Transforming Food Systems: From Agroecology to Population Health (3 units, taught each Fall)

-Complete the Application for Admission Form and submit for approval.
-You are encouraged to apply prior to taking the core course, though it is not required.
-Applications will be considered on a rolling basis.
-Final grades will be verified prior to GCFS awards.
-Completion will be noted in the memorandum section of your official transcript (not on your diploma), in addition to a physical certificate signed by the deans of Berkeley Public Health, Rausser College of Natural Resources, and Goldman School of Public Policy.
+Complete the Application for Admission Form.
+The administrator will be in touch with any support and questions throughout your pathway toward completion.
+Upon completion, the Certificate will be noted in the memorandum section of your official transcript (not on your diploma), in addition to a physical certificate signed by the Deans of Berkeley Public Health, Rausser College of Natural Resources, and Goldman School of Public Policy.

-PBHLTH 207 Transforming Food Systems: From Agroecology to Population Health is held every fall and taught by Kristine Madsen, Professor in the Joint Medical Program/Public Health Nutrition.
-The course is conducted as a weekly seminar with guest lectures by UC Berkeley’s preeminent food systems scholars and other experts in the field.
-It takes a solutions-oriented approach to addressing the pressing problems in current food systems through strategies used by the disciplines of agroecology, policy, law, public health, and business in working to improve food systems and apply their varied approaches to real-world case studies.
+PBHLTH 207 Transforming Food Systems: From Agroecology to Population Health is the core required course, which complements graduate students’ primary fields of study by providing a theoretical framework for systems thinking that can be applied across diverse and emerging food and farming challenges.
+The course is taught in the fall semester by Kristine Madsen, Professor in the Joint Medical Program/Public Health Nutrition.
+It takes a solutions-oriented approach to addressing the pressing problems in current food systems through strategies used by disciplines in agroecology, policy, law, public health, and business working to improve food systems and apply their varied approaches to real-world case studies.
 Through weekly readings, discussions, and problem-solving sessions with leading food systems experts, students will gain a broad understanding of food systems and the leverage points that can be targeted to improve the health of people and the planet.